frederic-perez/AmE-dictionary/data/dictionary.md

 __suede__ _n_ :mega: /sweɪd/ :es: ante
 __Suez Canal__ _n_
 __sufferance__ _n_ A disposition to tolerate or accept people or situations. _Syn_ toleration, acceptance _Everyone admired her sufferance in the face of a number of unfortunate events._
-__suffocate__ _v_ :two::hammer:
+__suffocate__ _v_ :three::hammer:
 __suffocation__ _n_ :pencil2:
 __suffrage__ _n_ :two: /SUF-rij/ The right to vote in an election.
 __suffragette__
-__suffuse__ _v_ :eight: (suffused) The verb suffuse means to spread and fill a space, like the way the smell of wildflowers might suffuse a meadow.
+__suffuse__ _vt_ :nine: (suffused) The verb suffuse means to spread and fill a space, like the way the smell of wildflowers might suffuse a meadow.
 Suffuse is a synonym for steep.
 Like tea whose flavor grows stronger the more it steeps, when you suffuse something it spreads throughout until an area is full, or even overly full.
 Another synonym, infuse, looks a lot like suffuse.
 Both words come from the Latin word fundere, which means “to pour.” _It suffuses you with mild pleasure._
+__Sufism__ _n_ The beliefs and practices of an ascetic, retiring, and mystical sect in Islam.
 __sugar beet__ _n_ :two::hammer:
 __sugar daddy__ _n_ _slang_ :two: A rich usually middle-aged or old man who bestows expensive gifts on a young person in return for companionship or sexual favours. _A sugar daddy relationship._
 __sugarcoat__ _v_